Blueberry17/advent-of-code-2015/README.md

 14. Just assign to variables instead of using countless indexes.
 15. Itertools can be very, very useful.
 16. Always unpack enumerate into two values.
+17. Wow, combinations were used a lot in this AoC...